Undergraduate and Graduate Students

 - Credit Hours

-Undergraduate students must register for at least twelve credit hours each semester to be considered for the maximum aid possible.
-Undergraduates who register for a less than full-time course load (below 12 day credit hours) may have their financial aid award reduced as required by federal regulations and institutional policies.
-However, they must enroll in at least six credit hours to remain eligible for loans but may be enrolled less than half time for the Pell Grant.
+Undergraduate students must register for at least twelve credit hours in the DAY program each semester to be considered for the maximum aid possible.
+Undergraduates who register for a less than full-time course load (below 12 day credit hours) may have their financial aid offer reduced as required by federal regulations and institutional policies.
+However, they must enroll in at least six credit hours to remain eligible for federal loans but may be enrolled less than half time for the Pell Grant.

 Graduate students must register at least half time (a minimum of three credit hours) each semester during the academic year to be eligible for Federal Direct Loans.